-The role of the Public Accounts Committee in ensuring timeous review of annual audit reports cannot be overemphasized and very crucial to concluding the audit action cycle for proper accountability.
+The Public Accounts Committee also invited civil society and media actors to observe proceedings of the Committee.
+Nonetheless, the PAC should ensure their resolutions and oversight functions reflect the experiences and feedback from citizen groups particularly those who are victims of audit findings and other public accountability gaps.
+The role of the Public Accounts Committee in ensuring timeous review of annual audit reports cannot be over-emphasized and very crucial to concluding the audit action cycle for proper accountability.
 Recommendations of the Public Accounts Committee to improve accountability in the utilization of public funds must also be taken seriously and implemented as quickly as possible by Executive agencies.
-It is equally important to ensure civic and media actors are provided the opportunity to participate in the audit report review process.